MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/usbcon/usb-if-certification-tests.md

 - **USB-IF self-test**

-  Download the USB Command Verifier test tools and the USB interoperability test documents and run the required tests from the [USB-IF](https://www.usb.org/about).
+  Download the USB Command Verifier test tools and the USB interoperability test documents and run the required tests from the [USB-IF](https://usb.org/usb32tools).
 Then submit the device for Windows Certification qualification.

-  **Note**  USB host controllers and hubs are not eligible for the USB-IF self-testing option and must obtain full USB-IF certification.
+ >**Note**: USB host controllers and hubs are not eligible for the USB-IF self-testing option and must obtain full USB-IF certification.

   If you decide to use the USB-IF self-test option to obtain Windows Certification, you must at minimum perform the following USB-IF tests: